Code-Institute-Submissions/Rob-Mundy-noughts_and_crosses/README.md

             ![input_validation](./assets/images/input_validation_mark_screengrab.png)

-    + Automatic designation of computer's mark based on user's input
+    + Automatic designation of the computer's mark based on the user's input

     + Creation of a 3 x 3 game board

         + Pre-populated with placeholder numbers

-        + Placeholders replaced each turn by user/computer's designated marks
+        + Placeholders replaced each turn by the user/computer's designated marks

             ![starting_board](./assets/images/starting_grid_screengrab.png)

     + Play against the computer

-    + The first turn is randomised between the user and the computer
+    + The first turn is randomised between the the user and computer

-    + Alternate turns between user and computer by incrementing the turn variable
+    + Alternate turns between the user and computer by incrementing the turn variable

     + If it's the user's turn, accept the user's input